YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

    Total          348559          861238              NA        337894
    [Spanning Nodes:3329 ; Blocks:341403]

 This example performs a MUPIP INTEG operation assuming that logically related data occupies 20 data blocks in the current database.
 The sample output shows that out of 1137 data blocks, 1030 data blocks are adjacent to each other.
-One may be able to improve the performance of a database if the all blocks are as adjacent as possible. "% Used" is the amount of space occupied across the in-use blocks divided by the space available in the in-use blocks, and thus represents the packing density for the in-use blocks (excluding local bit maps).
+One may be able to improve the performance of a database if all blocks are as adjacent as possible. "% Used" is the amount of space occupied across the in-use blocks divided by the space available in the in-use blocks, and thus represents the packing density for the in-use blocks (excluding local bit maps).
 Higher "% Used" may actually be undesirable from a performance perspective as they indicate a higher likelihood of block splits with upcoming updates.

 Example: